Exciting News!

 • Central SC Alliance’s Committee of 100 - Former Board of Directors

-Outside Nexsen Pruet
+Outside Maynard Nexsen

 David grew up in South America and he and his children are avid fans of the Uruguayan national soccer teams.
 He is fluent in Spanish and has traveled throughout the region for business matters.

 Outside of his positions within the firm, David has served on the Boards of Directors of the South Carolina Chamber of Commerce, the Midlands Technical College Foundation, and the Columbia Urban League.
-Also, David represents the firm with Mackrell International, a network of independent law firms in over 75 jurisdictions.
+Also, David formerly represented the firm with Mackrell International, a network of independent law firms in over 75 jurisdictions.

 David began his career serving as a law clerk to the Honorable Curtis G. Shaw of the South Carolina Court of Appeals.